 - willing to spend time filling in your information online

-- seeking roles that value innovation, creativity, and technology
+- seeking roles at companies that value innovation, creativity, and technology

 - aiming to set yourself apart from other job applicants